-Diana Shipping Inc. - A Seaworthy Vessel For The Coronavirus Pandemic
+Diana Shipping Inc.: A Seaworthy Vessel For The Coronavirus Pandemic

 In 2019, the Company's fleet generated $220.728 million in revenues.
 For 2020, this amount may be expected to be lower, as some vessels go off charter and are rechartered at generally lower rates.

 Even during the pandemic, it is business as usual for DSX, as the company continues to lease ship after ship after ship, albeit at low charter rates only slightly above operating expenses.
-Still, the fleet is not grounded; it continues to generate millions of dollars of positive cashflow for the company.
+Still, the fleet is not grounded; it continues to generate millions of dollars of positive cash flow for the company.
 This is no airline company, or cruise ship operator.

-A detailed fleet utilization schedule including charter rate prices and expiration dates, may be found here.
+A detailed fleet utilization schedule including charter rate prices and expiration dates may be found here.

 Like most drybulk shipping companies, DSX has barely invested recently in expanding its fleet.
 It bought no ships or invested in newbuildings in 2018 or 2019.
-It therefore has no immediate capital obligations other than routine drydockings.
+It, therefore, has no immediate capital obligations other than routine drydockings.

 A Cash Hoarder